How Do I Find out if Someone Is Married?

-This shocking fact wasn’t wasn’t discovered by Ms. Hansen until after he had ‘…maxed out her credit cards and drained their joint checking account.”
+This shocking fact wasn’t discovered by Ms. Hansen until after he had “…maxed out her credit cards and drained their joint checking account.”
 And she was not the only woman to be taken to the cleaners by Richard Scott Smith.
-There were at least four others – and perhaps as many as eight.
+There were at least four other people and perhaps as many as eight.

 The case of the Lexena bigamist simply underlines the fact that you can’t be too careful today – and that includes matters of the heart.
-Just because someone isn’t wearing a ring doesn’t mean they’re not married and just because they tell you they have been divorced does not mean it’s true.
+Just because someone isn’t wearing a ring doesn’t mean they’re not married and just because they tell you they are divorced does not mean it’s true.
+Therefore the answer to the question ‘how to find out if someone is married?’ is even more important.

-It may not even be necessary for them to lie for you to believe they are single.
-Allowing you to perceive them as available by, say, being active on online dating sites is lying by omission but you are still being conned either way.
+They may not even tell you they are single.
+Allowing you to perceive them as available by, say, being active on online dating sites allows you to believe that they are available but still leaves you open to being conned either way.

 Check Marriage Records and SSN Search

-In the US, marriage records are typically classified as public records, which means that they are usually available for review if you know where to look for them.
-Finding marriage records online is certainly possible – but there’s often a catch.
+In the US, marriage records are typically public records, which means that they are usually available for review if you know where to look for them.
+But the question is how to find out if someone is married?

 Marriage Records Request Requirements